 About

-Sheila Pantry Associates Ltd is a long established provider of health, safety, environment and fire information.
-The Managing Director is Sheila Pantry, OBE who works internationally and in the UK in information provision, and is strongly committed to the use of computers in information management and associated training.
-Her role in the company includes hands-on design, information sourcing and editorial activities.
+Sheila Pantry Associates Ltd was a long-established provider of health, safety, environment and fire information.
+The Managing Director was Sheila Pantry OBE who worked internationally and in the UK in information provision, and is strongly committed to the use of computers in information management and associated training.
+Her role in the company included hands-on design, information sourcing and editorial activities.

 She has worked in a variety of major industries but the major focus in recent years has been the development of electronic products in health, safety, fire and chemical engineering.
 She developed and managed the world renowned “UK Health and Safety Executive Information Service”, and has over many years developed a number of computerised services, pioneering health and safety, environmental and fire information via the Internet and compact disc technology.

-She writes and edits extensively for the health, safety, fire and environment press as well as for the information industry.
+She wrote and edited extensively for the health, safety, fire and environment press as well as for the information industry.
 She has given many talks/seminars in the UK and internationally on all aspects of information management, staff training and development, and the use of health, safety, fire, chemical and environment information.
 She was a Visiting Lecturer at the Department of Information Studies, University of Sheffield for many years.
-She also runs seminars and conferences on all aspects of health, safety and fire.
-Sheila is an active member of the UK Fire Information Group, the UK Fire and Rescue Statistics User Group and the Royal Society for the Prevention of Accidents (RoSPA) National Occupational Health and Safety Committee (NOSHC).
+She also ran seminars and conferences on all aspects of health, safety and fire.
+Sheila was an active member of the UK Fire Information Group, the UK Fire and Rescue Statistics User Group and the Royal Society for the Prevention of Accidents (RoSPA) National Occupational Health and Safety Committee (NOSHC).

 Sheila was awarded the OBE by HM The Queen in 1993 for services to the health and safety information industry.